amingolmahalle/HttpClientToCurlGenerator/README.md

 # 🥇 HttpClientToCurl

-Generate cURL commands directly from your `HttpClient` or `HttpRequestMessage` in .NET — perfect for debugging, logging, and sharing HTTP requests.
+Generate curl commands directly from your `HttpClient` or `HttpRequestMessage` in .NET — perfect for debugging, logging, and sharing HTTP requests.

 ---